Should you transfer your fixed deposit to EPF (Employee Provident Fund) or KWSP (Kumpulan Wang Simpanan Pekerja)?

 4. Might be eligible for government incentive

-Have you heard of EPF i-Saraan?
-It is one of the four voluntary contribution schemes offered by EPF, targeting those who are self-employed.
+Have you heard of i-Saraan?
+It is one of the voluntary contribution schemes offered by EPF, targeting those who are self-employed.

-If you are an EPF member below 60 years old and had registered for the i-Saraan scheme, you are eligible for the matching 15% government incentive with a maximum of RM250 per year.
-This incentive will be given from the year 2018 until the year 2022.
+If you are an EPF member below 60 years old and had registered for the i-Saraan scheme, you are eligible for the matching 15% government incentive with a maximum of RM300 per year for the year 2023.

-So, if you are transferring RM1,667 from your fixed deposit to EPF through i-Saraan for the years 2021 and 2022, you are eligible for an RM250 per year special incentive.
+So, if you are transferring RM2,000 from your fixed deposit to EPF through the i-Saraan scheme for the year 2023, you are eligible for the RM300 incentive.

 5. Enjoy savings from income tax relief